CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 *Drainage and Pond Lid Refreezing.*

-There are X mechanisms by which water can be lost from melt ponds in the sealvl parameterization: percolation through the ice (sub-cm scale drainage), drainage through macro-flaws in the ice (super-cm scale), an ice freeboard constraint, drainage during ice deformation, and pond lid
+There are five mechanisms by which water can be lost from melt ponds in the sealvl parameterization: percolation through the ice (sub-cm scale drainage), drainage through macro-flaws in the ice (super-cm scale), an ice freeboard constraint, drainage during ice deformation, and pond lid